Make-Ahead Muffin Mix

 I can’t claim any fame for this one.
 A baker I am not.
 So when I find a good recipe for baked goods, like Amazing Honey Wheat Bread, and it works, I tend to just leave it alone, because why mess with a good thing, right?
 This is one of those things!

 I found the recipe several years ago on grouprecipes.com.
 I’ve since seen it a couple of other places, with a different name attached to it as the author, so I’m not entirely sure who to credit here.
 But whoever it is, they are a genius!
 The recipe posting says they learned this recipe while working at a neighborhood bakery.
 I have no idea if that’s true, but I have no reason to doubt it.
-Because this stuff makes true bakery-style muffins!
+Because this make-ahead muffin mix makes true bakery-style muffins!

 The recipe itself is for the muffin mix base – all of the dry ingredients.
 It makes a huge batch, which you can store until needed.
 Then, when you’re ready to make muffins, you just add the correct amount of mix, your wet ingredients, and whatever mix-in’s you want (there is a list of about three or four dozen options) – and voilà!